 - 3/4 cup Italian style bread crumbs

-- 2 eggs
+- 2 large eggs

-- 1 teaspoon chopped or dried parsley
+- 1 teaspoon dried parsley

-- 1 teaspoon chopped or dried oregano
+- 1 teaspoon dried oregano

-- 1 teaspoon chopped fresh basil
+- 1 teaspoon fresh basil chopped

 - 1 teaspoon salt